codecapsules-io/codecapsules-docs/docs/tutorials/build-a-docker-php-sqlite-app.md

         </table>
 ```

 Here we use our `getBooks` function to retrieve all the books and then a `while` loop to iterate through each one.
-We add each book as a new table row, displaying the titel and the author in their own columns.
+We add each book as a new table row, displaying the title and the author in their own columns.
 We also add more columns with an "Edit" and "Delete" button for each book.
 The buttons call JavaScript functions (that we haven't written yet), passing in the ID, title, and author of the book that the user wants to edit or delete.

 If you run the app again, you'll see that now any books that you add automatically show up in the table.
 The Edit and Delete buttons don't work yet though, so let's fix that.